whatsthehubbub/rippleeffect/Readme.md

 * fab shell;
 * from riskgame.models import EmailUser
 * EmailUser.objects.create_superuser('admin@email.com', 'password')
-To create a new game that starts from now and runs with 10 minute days:

 When you're done stop your virtual machine with `vagrant halt` though you shouldn't really notice it and it will disappear on next reboot.